 Move the control handle to the coast position and press the coast selector button on the back of the grab bar, opposite the raise/lower switches.
-The "no-brake" symbol at the base of the control handle will light and a single "beep" will sound to warn that the truck is in the coast mode.
+The "no-brake" symbol on the display will light and a single "beep" will sound to warn that the truck is in the coast mode.